andrewdavidmackenzie/flow/docs/running/client_server.md

 ```

 In Terminal 1, lets start the server that will wait for a flow to be submitted for execution,
-using `flowr` with debug logging verbosity level to be able to see what it's doing.
+using `flowrcli` with debug logging verbosity level to be able to see what it's doing.

-`> flowr -n -s -v debug`
+`> flowrcli -n -s -v debug`

 which will log some lines, ending with:

 `INFO    - Server is waiting to receive a 'Submission'`

-In Terminal 2, let's start a client using `flowr` with the `-c, --client` option.
+In Terminal 2, let's start a client using `flowrcli` with the `-c, --client` option.
 This will submit the flow to the server for execution over the network, reading the flow manifest from the File
 System.
 It will then execute the `client functions`, in response to messages from the server, providing STDIO (just
 standard out in this example)